Disney World In August (2025)

 But there are several reasons you still don’t want to be in Walt Disney World during a hurricane.
 First of all, it probably isn’t as safe as, say, your home not during a hurricane.
 There is also very little to do if parks and restaurants are closed—you’ll be eating very simple meals for a few days and maybe enjoying some lobby activities.

 You don’t get refunded if you don’t leave the resorts.
-Our last August trip was cut short by a hurricane and it was an easy decision for us to leave because we had been planning to stay at Wilderness Lodge.
+One of our August/September trips was cut short by a hurricane and it was an easy decision for us to leave because we had been planning to stay at Wilderness Lodge.
 We didn’t want to pay $500 / night to sit in a room and eat boxed lunches.

 The other big reason to leave Walt Disney World is that inland Florida is an escape for coastal floridians during the hurricane.
 Generally, they need the room (and the boxed lunches) more than you do.